oristopo/nVhelp/index.md

 <br>Instead of nanoVNA's SA612 mixer (also used by
 <a href="https://bitbucket.org/kuchura/eu1ky_aa_v3/wiki/Home">EU1KY analyzer</a>),<br>
  the FA-VA5 uses 74LVC4066 analog switches.<br>
-While analog switch ICs have better linearity, dynamic range and GHz bandwidths,<br>
+Analog switch ICs have better linearity, dynamic range and GHz bandwidths,<br>
- switching times tend to be greater than 1ns, limiting local oscillators to 200MHz or so..
+butswitching times tend to be > 1ns, limiting local oscillators to 200MHz or so..
 </p>
 <h4><a href="https://www.youtube.com/watch?v=mKi6s3WvBAM">beginners guide video</a></h4>
 <em>thanks to Joe Smith</em>